 3. Look at Your Design

 Is it tight, complicated, or have a lot of straight lines?
 These elements may not work as well as a design that flows a little looser and isn’t too constricted.
 It is possible that these designs can make inconsistencies noticeable.
-With a design that requires sharp lines, be careful to keep an eye out for “skips” or “off registration”.
+When you design all over print t shirt that requires sharp lines, be careful to keep an eye out for “skips” or “off registration”.
 For instance, if you’re designing a shirt for your business, you could do your logo on the front and back of the shirt, with some looser designs around the neck and shoulders.
 If you still want to use some rigid lines, just make sure they aren’t going to be on those seams that may blur the lines or make the image look uneven.

 4. What Color Will the Shirts Be?

 For best results, you may want to stick to lighter colored shirts with dark colored inks.
-Since water based inks are used most often with all-over screen print designs, these inks work best on light colored clothing.
+Since soft-hand inks are used most often with all-over screen print designs, these inks work best on light colored clothing.

 5. Consider the Theory That Less is More